 \section{Introduction}

 Let $\Uun$ be the quantum enveloping $\C_q=\C(q)$-algebra for $\gln$ with $q$ being generic.
-Let $\Repas$ denote the braided monoidal category of $\Uun$-modules\footnote{We only consider finite dimensional, left modules throughout the paper.} tensor generated by \textit{exterior} $\bV^k_q\C_q^N$ \textit{and} \textit{symmetric} $\Sym_q^l\C_q^N$ powers and $\Uun$-intertwiners between them.
+Let $\Repas$ denote the braided monoidal category of $\Uun$-modules\footnote{We only consider finite-dimensional, left modules (of type $1$) throughout the paper.} tensor generated by \textit{exterior} $\bV^k_q\C_q^N$ \textit{and} \textit{symmetric} $\Sym_q^l\C_q^N$ powers and $\Uun$-intertwiners between them.

-We denote by $\Hee$ an \textit{idempotented version} of the full collection of Iwahori-Hecke algebras $H_{\In}(q)\!=\!\bigoplus_{K\in\Z_{\geq 0}}\!
+We denote by $\Hee$ an \textit{idempotented version} of the direct sum of all Iwahori--Hecke algebras $H_{\In}(q)\!=\!\bigoplus_{K\in\Z_{\geq 0}}\!
 H_K(q)$ of type $A$.
-Roughly, $\Hee$ is the category obtained from the one-object category $H_{\In}(q)$ by adding formal Gyoja-Aiston idempotents corresponding to column and row Young diagrams as new objects.
-By \textit{quantum Schur-Weyl duality}, the categories $\Repas$ are quotients of $\Hee$ and the added idempotents can be thought of as lifts of the exterior $\bV^k_q\C_q^N$ and the symmetric $\Sym_q^l\C_q^N$ powers.
+Roughly, $\Hee$ is the category obtained from the one-object category $H_{\In}(q)$ by adding formal Gyoja-Aiston idempotents corresponding to column and row Young diagrams as new objects\footnote{Adding only column idempotents, one obtains the type A Schur algebroids introduced in \cite{Wil}.}.
+By \textit{quantum Schur--Weyl duality}, the categories $\Repas$ are quotients of $\Hee$ and the added idempotents can be thought of as lifts of the exterior $\bV^k_q\C_q^N$ and the symmetric $\Sym_q^l\C_q^N$ powers.

-We construct diagrammatic presentations of $\Hee$ and $\Repas$ by using the \textit{green-red} web categories $\InSp$ and $\SuSp$.
-Morphisms in these $\C_q$-linear categories are combinations of planar, upwards oriented, trivalent graphs with edges labeled by positive integers and colored black, green or red\footnote{We use colored diagrams in this paper.
+We construct diagrammatic presentations of $\Hee$ and $\Repas$ by using the \textit{green--red} web categories $\InSp$ and $\SuSp$.
+Morphisms in these $\C_q$-linear categories are combinations of planar, upward-oriented, trivalent graphs with edges labeled by positive integers and colored black, green or red\footnote{We use colored diagrams in this paper.
 The colors (black, green and red) are important and we recommend to read the paper in color.
 If the reader has a black-and-white version, then green will appear lightly shaded and black and red can be distinguished since black edges are always labeled $1$.} modulo local relations.
-Objects are boundary conditions of such green-red webs, i.e.\ finite sequences of positive integers, each of which additionally carries a color black, green or red, indicated either by an actual coloring or by a subscript.
+Objects are boundaries of such green--red webs, i.e.\ finite sequences of positive integers, each of which additionally carries the color black, green or red, indicated either by an actual coloring or by a subscript.